India permits up to 74 per cent FDI in defence manufacturing, says Modi

 New Delhi, Aug 27: Prime Minister Narendra Modi on Thursday addressed 'Atmanirbhar Bharat Defence Industry Outreach Webinar' through video conferencing.
 During the conference, PM Modi said that the government has taken a decision to permit up to 74 per cent FDI in the defence manufacturing through automatic route.

-- We aim to increase defence manufacturing in India, said PM Modi during the conference.

-- A decision has been taken to permit up to 74% FDI in the defence manufacturing through automatic route
+The Prime Minister said that a decision has been taken to permit up to 74 per cent Foreign Direct Investment in the defence manufacturing through automatic route.

-- 'For many years, India has been one of the biggest defence importers'
+To thwart Chinese attack choppers, India deployed troops with shoulder fired air defence missiles